-8 This is the essence of the prohibition mentality: Just like Nazis, they are fighting phantoms due to the influence of an exaggerated enemy image; they are therefore engaged in an endless war against human nature, against autonomy and free will, but because the enemy image dictates logic, not otherwise, they do not perceive their mistake.
+8 This is the essence of the prohibition mentality: Just like the Nazis, they are fighting phantoms due to the influence of an exaggerated enemy image; they are therefore engaged in an endless war against human nature, against autonomy and free will, but because the enemy image dictates logic, not otherwise, they do not perceive their mistake.
 Instead, blinded by the power of this image, they will justify any transgressions towards fellow citizens, thinking it a service to humanity.

 9 A psychosis is the condition of having two conflicting ideas while accepting both and the prohibitionist psychosis can be encountered every time an informed individual meets an agent of the prohibition regime.
 We know from before that they have sworn an oath to the Constitution and to its people and that they are bound by law to take human rights concerns seriously.
 Even so, whenever they are presented with logic or evidence that reveals a dissonance between their policy and human rights law, they will reject it out of hand.
-Thus, we observe the workings of their defense mechanisms (denial and projection) ensure some dissociative-ego state, where they can continue to boast of being representative of wholesome values, while they at the same time the cognitive dissonance which ensures the perceived credibility of this experiment will be presented, along with documentation showing the extent to which prohibitionists will disregard the truth.
-As we shall see, this evidence has never been refuted and accepting it is as easy as putting two and two together.
-Nevertheless, whenever confronted, those responsible for policy will space out into an incoherent state of mind where reason does not compute.
+Thus, we observe the workings of their defense mechanisms (denial and projection) ensure some dissociative-ego state, where they can continue to boast of being representative of wholesome values, while they at the same time live in denial of the disconnect that exists between prohibitionists' morale (which is informed by an enemy image) and their more fundamental morality, that which they apply to those they love.